Skip advert

 The battery is topped up using a combination of energy from the combustion engine and energy recovered from the car's brakes when it slows down.
 After a short spell of driving, the battery can transfer power to the electric motor, helping the car move along in traffic, when parking or if you hit the accelerator to gain speed, giving the engine a boost and saving fuel.

 Unlike a plug-in hybrid, a self-charging hybrid like this cannot be recharged from a domestic socket or a public charging point.
 Normally, they can only drive for a mile or two at most on pure-electric power, but usually the idea is that short periods of electric running throughout a journey can add up to significant fuel savings overall.
-For example, the Renault Clio E-TECH hybrid can drive in electric mode for up to 80% of the time during an urban trip, according to its manufacturer.
+The smaller battery also means less weight, which also improves efficiency.

 Advertisement - Article continues below